jcheon/reddit_clone/README.md

 ## hidden files

 * **.gitignore** - ignores python code & macOS generated files that don't need to be in the repo
-* **.gitlab-ci.yml** - initial CI/CD pipeline file that will be used in CINS465 during class, should be modified to fit your project/code
-* **.coveragerc** - provides initial settings for the coverage.py package to test our CI testing coverage and omit specific files/folders/lines that are problematic.
-This will need to be moved and modified to be useful, and will be introduced in class.